Reverse mortgages are unique loans requiring an experienced MLO to navigate the process.

 Like the standard reverse, the maximum loan amount is calculated, in part, based on the date of birth of the youngest borrower.

 —Borrowers never make a payment on the reverse second.
-But of course, nothing is free.
-The loan balance negatively amortizes, meaning it grows each month based on a fixed, 9.99% interest rate.
+But, of course, nothing is free.
+The loan balance negatively amortizes, meaning it grows monthly based on a fixed 9.99% interest rate.

 In other words, the balance of the reverse mortgage is still owed.
-Heirs likely would walk away from the property, since there is no recourse on the second loan.
+Since there is no recourse on the second loan, heirs would likely walk away from the property.

-The other 5% is to provide space for the heirs to pay real estate commissions and closing costs.
+The other 5% lets the heirs pay real estate commissions and closing costs.

 For example, let’s say a senior outlives the actuary table estimate.
 The reverse loan balance is $1 million, but the property sells for $900,000.